 Dr. David Anderson On Challenges Past and Present

 Community leader and actor Dr. David Anderson brought his blend of master storytelling and historical reenactment to the FLHSA Feb.
 25 as part of the agency’s “lunch and learn” diversity programming.
 As Frederick Douglass, Dr. Anderson described the the dangers of slavery and as himself, he talked about a more recent threat to the health of African Americans: lead poisoning.Learn More

-Democrat & Chronicle - February 17, 2015 - Tami Best, Finger Lakes Health Systems Healthy Worksites Coordinator discusses ways to reduce the risk of colon cancer.
+Democrat & Chronicle - March 3, 2015 - Tami Best, Finger Lakes Health Systems Healthy Worksites Coordinator, shares tips for healthy snacking and making exercise part of a routine.
 Read more.

 More news here.